dhanugurukul/codingchallenges.org/_html-css-js/beginners/calculator.md

 ## Prerequisites

-You should have the basic knowledge of HTML and CSS to complete this challenge.
+You should have the basic knowledge of HTML, CSS and JS to complete this challenge.

 ## Starter Code